Frequently Asked Questions about the Levitt Pavilion

 How do I volunteer at the Levitt?

-We have volunteers at every concert to work at the information table, pass out concert calendars, distribute sponsor giveaways, answer patron questions and collect audience donations.
+We have volunteers at every concert to work at the information table, pass out concert calendars, distribute sponsor giveaways, answer patron questions, collect audience information and collect audience donations.
 It’s easy work that allows you to meet people and support free music under the stars.
 To volunteer, please visit Volunteer, and fill out the volunteer form.
-You must be at least 16 years old to volunteer.
+You must be at least 16 years old and have a driver’s license to volunteer.
 Before each concert season, volunteers are asked to sign up for which concerts they prefer to work.

 Can the Levitt be rented for a fund-raiser/battle of the bands/wedding?

 Yes.
 The Levitt Pavilion is available for rent when it is not concert season.
 Rentals are coordinated through Parks & Recreation.
-Please contact Kristy Sheikh at 817.575.8293 or firstname.lastname@example.org.
+Please contact Bob Abbott at 817.459.6698 or firstname.lastname@example.org.

-Can my group use the Levitt Pavilion for a picnic lunch or do we need permission?
+Can my group use the Levitt Pavilion for a picnic lunch or an informal gathering, or do we need permission?

 The Levitt is located in a city park, Founders Plaza.
 People are welcome to use Founders Plaza any time you would use a city park.